 It is expected that in each class, one of the class representatives plays a role in the newly set up Welcome Group for new parents.

-Networking among the class representatives is very much encouraged, per linguistic section and/or class level.
-The APEEE secretariat might help in arranging the rooms at school.
+Networking amongst the class representatives is very much encouraged, per linguistic section and/or class level.
+The APEEE Secretariat might help in arranging the rooms at school.
 The Board members representing the linguistic sections are also committed to help and facilitate contacts.

-The 4 class representatives shall attend the Annual General Meeting of APEE in order to vote for the Board election.
+The four class representatives shall attend the Annual General Meeting of APEEE in order to vote for the Board election.

-They should be the main channel of communication between the class parents and the Association for any matter regarding the class.
+They should be the main channel of communication between the class parents and the APEEE for any matter regarding the class.

-They are invited to pass on criticisms, observations, etc., from the parents to the Parents’ Association, as well as transmitting information from the association to the class.
+They are invited to pass on criticisms, observations, etc., from the parents to the APEEE, as well as transmitting information from the Association to the class.